iEngage/csharp-sdk/docs/InteractionApi.md

 Share interaction without attachment

 This service allows a user to post an interaction.
 The following fields(key:value) are required to be present in the Interaction JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. interactionTitle </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API.      **Required fields**      1. interactionTitle

 ### Example
 ```csharp